Davidj361/SteamGroupFilterGames/README.md

 ### Firefox:

-Make sure you have greasemonkey installed and just click on the previous link.
+Make sure you have ['greasemonkey installed'](https://addons.mozilla.org/en-Us/firefox/addon/greasemonkey/) and just click on the previous link.

 ##Changelog
 - Release